sasp1/lab2/README.md

 ```
 To start a client
 ```
-java -cp src/main/java Client/Client
+java -cp src/main/java Client.Client
 ```
-it should promt the messages
+it should prompt the messages

 ```
 Please enter credentials to login...